 This section will concentrate on the operation of the HC908AZ60A EEPROM module, which is made from a new NVM technology.
-HC908AZ60A EEPROM read operations remain the same as for the HC08AZ60 and HC08AZ48, however, program and erase operations are a super-set of the current HC08AZ60 and HC08AZ48 algorithm.
-Also, the HC908AZ60A and the HC08AZ60 have two 512 byte EEPROM modules, whereas the HC08AZ48 has one 512 byte EEPROM module and one 256 byte module.
+HC908AZ60A EEPROM read operations remain the same as the HC08AZ32, however, program and erase operations are a super-set of the current HC08AZ32 algorithm.
+Also, the HC908AZ60A has two 512 byte EEPROM modules whereas the HC08AZ32 has one 512 byte EEPROM module.

-Each of the HC908AZ60A EEPROM modules contains 2 new registers that must be set up correctly before any attempt is made to program or erase the EEPROM.
-The new registers are required to provide the EEPROM with a constant timebase of $35\mu s$ from the user's oscillator frequency.
+Each of the HC908AZ60A EEPROM modules contains 2 new registers that must be set up correctly before any attempt is made to program or erase.
+The new registers are required to provide the EEPROM with a constant timebase of 35μs from the user's oscillator frequency.